Oxyaine/RainWorldBestiary/README.md

 ### *To make things easier to understand, you should download the template folder above as an example to help you get a hang of things:*
 This README.md file is just here to tell you everything that is in the mod, such as all the JSON components you can add, as well as which unlock tokens are automatically tracked, stuff like that.

-### If you'd like something added, help with something, or anything really, feel free to ask me through the [issues page on GitHub](https://github.com/Oxyaine/RainWorldBestiary/issues)

 #
 #